Foot Bump on Top of the Foot

 (Ans.1) ‘You could try icing it when it bothers you.
 Maybe go to a massage therapist.’

-(Ans.3) ‘There is not a lot that can be done for this non surgically, as it is a bony mass.
-Try wearing loose fitting shoes as tight shoes would tend to aggravate it.
-Also consider placing a pad on top of the deformity to help reduce stress and strain on the area with the compression that causes the irritation of the nerve.’
+(Ans.3) ‘There is not a lot that can be done for this non-surgical, as it is a bony mass.
+Try wearing loose-fitting shoes, as tight shoes would tend to aggravate it.
+Also, consider placing a pad on top of the deformity to help reduce stress and strain on the area with the compression that irritates the nerve.’

 ‘Hello, make sure the shoes are wide in the toe and have good heal support.
 Use Spenco insoles which you can get in any shoe store.
 These are ultra thin but absorb over 90% of any impact.
 This might or might not be just in the feet, so when you can afford it you need to see a podiatrist or a physical medicine and rehabilitation specialist to see where the actual focus of strain is…I prefer the later because even a lower spine problem can affect the feet and cause pain.
 And vica versa.